presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

    s = "supercalifragilisticexpialidocious"
    # How many characters are in string s?
 Write code to print the answer.

+   # How many vowels are in string s?
+Write code to print the answer.

    lp = ["hello","arachnophobia","lamplighter","inspirations","ice","amalgamation","programming","Python"]
    # How many characters are in each element of list lp?